 Artistic Director dr. Nína Margrét Grímsdóttir

-Iceland´s award-winning concert hall Harpa proudly presents Reykjavik Classics in Eldborg summer 2017.
-This unique concert series is now in its third year and is a vital part of the vibrant scene of arts and culture in the Capital.
+Iceland´s award-winning concert hall Harpa proudly presents Reykjavik Classics in Eldborg summer 2019.
+This unique concert series is a vital part of the vibrant scene of arts and culture in the Capital.
 Reykjavik Classics presents

 Icelandic music and classical masterpieces performed by artists of the highest caliber in “one of the ten best concert halls of the new millennium.”
 (Gramophone)

 Reykjavik Classics begins on June 24th and runs until August 24th with one concert every day, at 12:30-13:00.
 Each concert lasts for a total of 30 minutes without intermission.
 The program features beautiful music by Icelandic composers such as Sveinbjörnsson, Thoroddsen and Kaldalóns, Beethoven, Schubert, Bruch, Widor, Foote and Ravel.
 The performing artists are leading international soloists from the global stage of classical music.

 June 24 – June 30 Eldborg 12:30-13 “Sound the Trumpets” with trumpeters Jóhann Ingvi Stefánsson, Vilhjálmur Ingi Sigurðarson & Kristjón Daðason

 July 1 – July 7 Eldborg 12:30-13 “French Flute & Harp Romanticism” with Melkorka Ólafsdóttir, flute & Katie Buckley, harp